mraza007/til/src/vim/vim.md

 ## Executing a command in vim
 - `! <cmd>` to execute a command
 - `cntrl-d` to see what commands are available

+_note: you can enable vim mode in zsh by adding `bindkey -v` to zshrc_

+## VIM Macros

+- You can record vim macros by using the `q` key and followed whatever key you want to assign that macro to.
+- to run the macro number of occurences and key where you saved the macro.

+## Vim Splits

+- `:split` does horizontal split `:sp`
+- `:vsplit` does vertical split `:vs`
+- `cntrl-w c`closes the split.
+- you can also specific the height when doing a split `10sp <filename>`
+- you can do `cntrl-w R` to swap the split
+- `cntrl-w j` and `cntrl-w k` moves you up and down
+- `cntrl-w h` and `cntrl-w l` moves you left and right
+- you can also resize the splits `vertical resize +5` or `resize +5` for horizontal split.
+- you can also open terminal in vim. especially in split `:vs | :terminal`